 Is Nelson County good for vineyards?

-Yes—certain slopes, elevations, and microclimates in Nelson are excellent for grapes and orchards.
+Yes.
+Certain slopes, elevations, and microclimates in Nelson are excellent for grapes and orchards, which is why the area has become known for its vineyards and wineries.

 Are there many cattle farms in Nelson County?

-Yes—Nelson has extensive grazing land, open pasture, and reliable natural water sources suitable for cattle.
+Yes.
+Nelson has extensive grazing land, open pasture, and reliable natural water sources suitable for cattle and other livestock operations.

 What is the terrain like for farming in Nelson?